exa04/cyma/book/src/peak_graph/peak_buffer_setup.md

 Now, we need to provide a default for this peak buffer inside the `default()` function.
 So we'll call `PeakBuffer::new()`.

-This function takes in a size, sample rate, and duration, and creates a `PeakBuffer` according to these parameters.
-Based on them, the buffer enqueues the last seconds of audio.
-It's usually kept quite small - we'll go with 800 samples over 10 seconds.
-As for our sample rate, we'll just go with 44.1 kHz for now.
+This function takes in a size, duration, and a decay.
+Based on these parameters, it creates a `PeakBuffer`.
+The buffer itself is usually kept quite small - we'll go with 800 samples over 10 seconds.
+As for our decay, we'll go with 50ms.
+This will make it still feel snappy, but extremely short peaks will be easier to make out.

 ```rust
 // lib.rs